7ujian/meg4/docs/en/advgame.md

 - `lang`: string, two letter language code
 - `text`: string, intro text (up to 429 bytes)
 - `answers`: array of 4 string, messages (up to 63 bytes): unknown verb, can't go there, can't use, game saved
-- `save`: array of strings, commands to save game (up to 15 bytes, 4 synonims)
+- `save`: array of strings, commands to save game (up to 15 bytes, 4 synonyms)
 - `load`: array of strings, commands to load game
 - `north`: array of strings, verbs to navigate to North
 - `west`: array of strings, verbs to navigate to West